seanstock/Merlin/README.md

 Merlin is designed to be a **Device Owner** app to enable its secure kiosk mode.
 This gives it special privileges to lock the device.
 Setting this up requires `adb`.

-**⚠️ WARNING:** Setting a device owner can only be done on a device that has **no accounts** (e.g., a factory-reset device).
+**WARNING:** Setting a device owner can only be done on a device that has **no accounts** (e.g., a factory-reset device).
 If a Google account is present, this command will fail.

 1.  **Enable USB Debugging** on your target Android device.
 2.  **Connect the device** to your computer.